 Falling objects are more common in the construction industry.
-When tools are not safely secured, they can fall from a scaffolding and other high areas, hitting workers on the ground below.
+When tools are not safely secured, they can fall from scaffolding and other high areas, hitting workers on the ground below.

 Struck By Accidents

 Several employees work in industries with vehicles and other machinery within the workplace.
-Unfortunately, some workers may be negligent in how they operate these machines, and they can cause severe damages because of being struck by or caught in-between accidents.
+Unfortunately, some workers may be negligent in how they operate these machines, and they can cause severe damage because of being struck by or caught in-between accidents.